Share

 • Barbara BRINGUIER, Overseas and International Regional Director, Les Petits Frères des Pauvres association

-• Sandra HUENCHUAN, specialist in ageing at the Latin American and Caribbean Demographic Centre (CELADE) - Population Division of the United Nations Economic Commission for Latin America and the Caribbean (ECLAC)
+• Sandra HUENCHUAN, Specialist in the area of aging at the United Nations Economic Commission for Latin America and the Caribbean (ECLAC), Subregional Headquarters in Mexico.

 • Pierre-Olivier LEFEBVRE, General Delegate, Réseau Francophone des Villes Amies des Aînés (French-speaking Network of Age-Friendly Cities)